danbulnet/witchnet/README.md

 - magds
   self-organizing graphs that facilitates and significantly accelerates various operations, especially the search for data relationships

+## license
+### open source license
+If you are creating an open source application under a license compatible with the GNU Affero General Public License v3.0, you may use this project under the terms of the GNU Affero General Public License v3.0.

+### commercial license
+If you want to use witchnet to develop commercial sites, themes, projects, and applications, the commercial license is the appropriate license.
+With this option, your source code is kept proprietary.
+Write to <daniel@bulanda.net> for details.

 ## citation
 Horzyk, Adrian, Daniel Bulanda, and Janusz A. Starzyk.
 "ASA-graphs for efficient data representation and processing."
 International Journal of Applied Mathematics and Computer Science 30.4 (2020).